garncarz/muspl/README.md

 ## Simple example

-Load and export Flies's Lullaby (included in the project) as a Lilypond file.
+Load and export Flies's Lullaby (included in the project) as a Lilypond file and a karaoke text file.

 ```
 $ swipl